3 min read

 Crouched body posture

-Many dog owners decide to use drugs similar to those prescribed for motion sickness in people, like Dramamine.
+Many pet parents decide to use drugs similar to those prescribed for motion sickness in people, like Dramamine.
 Unfortunately, these drugs don't work for every dog and with some pets, the added sedation makes them feel worse.
 There is an anti-vomiting drug recently developed for pets, called Cerenia.
 Known to be pretty effective, it is now FDA approved.
 There are, however, natural options for your dog’s motion sickness if you hesitate to try medication just yet.

 Ginger, an herb used in foods for centuries, is a long-standing home remedy for nausea and motion sickness in both people and dogs.
 It has anti-inflammatory properties and promotes healthy digestion while having a calming effect on the stomach.
 Ginger is safe for dogs in small doses.
 Always consult your veterinarian for advice on dosage amounts based on your dog's age, weight, and current health status.